website Translator

 • The assistant adjusts the treadmill slope at the appropriate times as follows:

-• For active and sedentary men the slope is set to 2% (1.2°) after 1 minute and then every minute thereafter the slope is increased by 1% (0.6°)
+• For active and sedentary men, the slope is set to 2% (1.2°) after 1 minute, and then every minute after that the slope is increased by 1% (0.6°)

 • The assistant stops the stopwatch when the athlete is unable to continue and records the time - this ideally should be between 9 and 15 minutes

-Enter a value, select the parameter (degrees or percent) and then select the "Calculate" button.
+Enter a value, select the parameter (degrees or per cent), and select the "Calculate" button.

 Assessment